Mooring Warps and Strops - Custom Build Instructions

 Jimmy Green Rigging Team Whipping Advisory

 If you don't need a splice, a whipping is advisable to prevent the end from unravelling and to maintain the integrity of the rope construction.

 We offer a heat sealing option which melts and moulds the end of the rope, and the additional option of a heat shrink band to keep the end of the line bound together.

 However, these are only temporary solutions, and a proper whipping is always recommended to guarantee the integrity of the line.

 Of course, we understand that you may wish to apply the finishing touch yourself, and we sell all the fids, tools and whipping twines to add to your onboard service kit.

 - Check the item is designed as you wish - You can change any of your options and the website will update the picture and the price.

 - Add any notes in the editable box provided, if required

-- Check the quantity that you want to purchase and click the green Add to Basket button to put it in your shopping basket.
+- Check the quantity that you want to purchase and click the orange Add to Basket button to put it in your shopping basket.

 - Select Continue Shopping or Proceed to Checkout.